timjaya/nbadash/part1.md

 ### You Will Submit:

-You will upload your final proposal as a PDF to [this link](https://www.dropbox.com/request/6Wb9QcxVjkM7TeaxQDxO)
+You will upload your final proposal as a PDF to Gradescope.

 **Required** Application Proposal